ofallonlabs/saeedmirshekari/_src/blog/the-4-different-shades-of-data-scientists.md

 ---
 <!--StartFragment-->

-The recent advancements in technology has enabled the creation, storage, and analyzing of ever-increasing amounts of information.
+The recent advancements in technology has enabled the creation, storage, and analysis of ever-increasing amounts of information.
 This has consequently caused an explosion in the volume of available data.
 An astounding [2.5 quintillion data bytes](https://www.domo.com/learn/infographic/data-never-sleeps-5) were produced daily in 2020.

 But frequently, this data just sits untouched in databases and data lakes.
 Business organizations are starting to realize that the vast amounts of data that these technologies collect and store can have a transformative impact on both their organizations and global societies if they know how to interpret them.
 This is where data science comes in.

 You might be surprised that there isn't just a single job role within Data Science.
 According to [Data Science Central](https://www.datasciencecentral.com/), the data science profession has over 400 labels attached to it across several organizations.
 But generally, they are divided into 4 major categories: